c0y0tl/asl/system_shock_2023/README.md

-# System Shock: Enhanced Edition
+# System Shock Remake
-Autosplitter for System Shock: Enhanced Edition (Source Port)
+Autosplitter and Load Remover for System Shock (Remake)

-## Remarks
-Don't support last split.

 ## Usage
 * Download the script.